google/WebFundamentals/src/content/en/android/custom-tabs/headers/index.md

 content-language | describes language intended for the current audience content-type     | indicates the media type of the resource

-**Table 2.:** Example whitelisted CORS headers.
+**Table 2.:** Example safelisted CORS headers.

-The whitelisted headers are considered safe because they don’t contain sensitive user information and are unlikely to cause the server to perform potentially damaging operations.
+The safelisted headers are considered safe because they don’t contain sensitive user information and are unlikely to cause the server to perform potentially damaging operations.

-Examples of non-whitelisted headers are shown in the following table:
+Examples of non-safelisted headers are shown in the following table:

 **Header**   | **Description**
 -------------| ----------------------